Why would anyone buy a bad product?

 I guess it depends on your definition of bad.

-Take Starbucks coffee, as an example.
+Take Starbucks coffee as an example.
 The coffee is not good (and this doesn’t just come from me.
-There’s a report from CBS News citing the taste as only marginally better than Mcdonald’s and there are lots of other folks who turn up in a websearch who swear Starbucks is bad coffee).
-But, are you really buying a cup of coffee when you buy Starbucks or are you buying a lifestyle?
+There’s a report from CBS News citing the taste as only marginally better than Mcdonald’s and there are lots of other folks who turn up in a web search who swear Starbucks is a bad product).
+But are you really buying a cup of coffee when you buy Starbucks, or are you buying a lifestyle?
 While many might say the coffee is bad, most agree the lifestyle is to be emulated — after all, you can hardly pick up a celebrity magazine without seeing a star slurping down a cup of the brew.
 Plus, Starbucks is a good corporate citizen, supporting fair trade and the community and treating its employees fairly.
 Even when those aspects of the brand might not appeal to a consumer, the advantage of Starbucks over its competitors is that it represents a “third place” that is comfortable with free WIFI, unfettered access to bathrooms and power, as well as unlimited time to use the facilities.

-Consumers buy products for lots of reasons — not only because they’re the best or cheapest.
-They buy products because they are:
+Consumers buy products for many reasons, not only because they’re the best or cheapest.
+They buy products because:

 - They’re novel